-After unplugging the battery charger, remove the battery by pushing it in (1) and up (2). • To protect the battery and keep it in optimal condition, do not charge it continuously for more than 24 hours.
+After unplugging the battery charger, remove the battery by pushing it in (1) and up (2).

-For battery chargers that use a power cord, do not attach the charger to other objects.
-Make sure that it can always move freely.
+- To protect the battery and keep it in optimal condition, do not charge it continuously for more than 24 hours. - For battery chargers that use a power cord, do not attach the charger or cord to other objects.
+Doing so could result in malfunction or damage to the product.

 For details on charging time and the number of shots and recording time possible with a fully charged battery, see "Specifications" (p.
-33).
+32).

-Inserting the Battery
+Inserting the Battery and Memory Card